ryansondergeld/WAL/README.md

 ![tree-4a](https://github.com/user-attachments/assets/8a6ab197-ad23-49c2-aaed-a328fca7cd0c)

-Using this idea, we could create a series of nodes and use a recursive formula to plot all possible moves.
-The recursive formula would move all the way down the left side of the tree, then work its way back up and fill in the right branches.
-We can give each node a value based on picking the 'L' or 'W' and have a linked list that we could traverse to see every possiblity of the game.
-The problem with this solution is that it will take too much computation time for very large strings.
-The number of computations required would be 2^(n-1) + 1.
+After visualizing this, my first tought was to create a series of nodes and use a recursive formula to plot all possible moves.
+The recursive formula would move all the way down the left side of the tree, then work its way back up and fill in the right branches while evaluating a value at each decision point as listed previously.
+This would create a linked list that could be traversed to see every possible outcome of the game.
+The problem with this solution is that it will take an excemptional amount of computation time for a very large string.
+The number of calls to our recursive formula could be represented as the formula 2^(n-1) + 1.

-This means as we approach string sizes of 24, for example, we would require 8,388,609 calls to our recursive function.
+This means as we approach a string size of 24, for example, we would require 8,388,609 calls to our recursive function.
 The limit at 55 characters would take 18,014,398,510,000,001 calls to our recursive function.
-Even if we were to prune our data, there is still a chance that an obscene number of function calls could happen, and we don't want that kind of performace.
+Even if we were to prune our data, there is still a chance that an excessive number of function calls could happen, and I don't want to take the chance that a random string will cause the game to freeze.
 (On the web page, this results in a PHP timeout error which gives a blank white page)

-#### A Solution
+However, the theory behind this is sound and it would indeed give the proper result.
+We could determine the values of each node dpeending on whether the length is even or odd.
+For nodes that have only a single letter, we just reutrn the value of the letter 'W' (1) or 'L' (0).
+This would create a tree that can predict which player will win in the end and provide us with the exact path to victory using the following information:

+- If the string is even, 1P will pick second-to-last
+- If the string is odd, 2P will pick second-to-last
+- Whomever picks second-to-last will always AND the two choices (shooting for the lowest or minimum value L)
+- The other player will always OR the two choices (shooting for the highest or maximum value W)

+### Optimizing our Solution

-If we look at our maps again, we can see that once we chose either left or right on the first turn, the center of either choice is exactly the same.
+If we look at our trees again, we can see that once we chose either left or right on the first turn, the center of either choice is exactly the same.
 Since they will logically look at the exact same characters of the string, we can significantly trim our tree down in the following manner:

 ![tree-3b](https://github.com/user-attachments/assets/d22833a0-1876-4a19-bb1a-525b9cf3f61f)

 When we continue up to a 4 character tree we see the same happens and the tree can be trimmed to look like this:

 ![tree-4b](https://github.com/user-attachments/assets/afad22c1-4c05-4ce3-9305-b13aa02cfea4)

+This has significantly trimmed our tree of nodes down to a very managable size.

 Now, one very noticable pattern appears: the final paths always lead to a reversed version of the initial string.